 Arrived annoyingly late on our screens, but the wait was worth it.
 Hayley Atwell slayed on a weekly basis as Peggy Carter, fighting enemies and the patriarchy with equal zeal as Marvel decamped to the 1940s.
 Benefiting from a shorter, leaner episode roster, and boasting one of the most memorable on-screen dynamics in recent times between Atwell’s Carter and James D’Arcy’s Edwin Jarvis, Agent Carter even managed to bag itself a second season – which incidentally, we can’t wait to watch.

-The Wachowskis’ first venture into Netflix gained a mixed reception – not among the members of SciFiNow though; we loved it.
-Sure, the plot is pretty threadbare, but we’re more than happy to get lost in the lives and loves of the superb ensemble, with the likes of Jamie Clayton, Tuppence Middleton and Brian J Smith baring their beautiful souls, backed up by the more experienced Naveen Andrews and Daryl Hannah, all set along to the soundtrack of 4 Non Blondes’ ‘What’s Going On’.
+The Wachowskis’ first venture onto Netflix gained a mixed reception – not among the SciFiNow team though; we loved it.
+Sure, the plot is pretty threadbare, but we’re more than happy to get lost in the lives and loves of the superb ensemble, with the likes of Jamie Clayton, Tuppence Middleton and Brian J Smith baring their beautiful souls, backed up by genre stalwarts Naveen Andrews and Daryl Hannah, all set along to the soundtrack of 4 Non Blondes’ ‘What’s Going On’.

 3) Jessica Jones